A Consultant’s Guide for Strategy to Execution: Top Five Considerations

 2. Develop a Clear Strategic Roadmap

 Once you have developed a strategy that aligns with the organization’s goals, the next consideration is to develop a clear strategic roadmap.
 The strategic roadmap should outline the steps needed to implement the strategy and achieve the desired outcomes.
-This roadmap is not a detailed implementation plan, a strategic roadmap is a high-level view of the list of initiatives that helps you communicate the scope of work and delivery sequence.
+This type of roadmap is not a detailed implementation plan.
+A strategic roadmap is a high-level view of the organization’s initiatives, helping you communicate the scope of work and delivery sequence.
 Its primary purpose is to help build consensus with key stakeholders and get their buy-in.

-To develop a clear strategic roadmap, you can approach this in a traditional top down (work break down structured) approach to formulate a list of initiatives or apply a capability-based planning approach which focuses on identifying business capability change to derive the list of initiatives.
+To develop a clear strategic roadmap, you can take a traditional top-down approach to formulate a list of initiatives, or employ capability-based planning, which focuses on identifying business capability change to derive the list of initiatives.